index operator

 Lot --> comp(e) { indexOfLongestEdge : LongestEdge. }

-With the size function and index operator an array can be recursively parsed for a specific element value.
+With the size function and the index operator, an array can be recursively parsed for a specific element value.
 In this example the index of the longest edge is retrieved from an array of edge lengths.

 Parsing text file